 Symptoms & Side Effects of Alcohol Detoxing

 Detox symptoms are different for everyone and depend on the following risk factors:

 - Quantity of alcohol consumed and for how long

 Withdrawal can be broken down into three stages.
 Not everyone will experience each stage.
 For example, a person with mild to moderate alcohol use disorder may only experience stage one symptoms.
 In contrast, a long-term, heavy drinker is more likely to experience symptoms of all three stages.

-The average time for alcohol detox is five to seven days.
+The average time for alcohol detox is five to seven days but how long it will take to detox is based on the severity of the addiction.
 However, one person may complete detox within a few days while another struggles and experiences symptoms for a week or more.
 Withdrawal risk factors play a significant role in detox.

 Stage one of withdrawal begins within six to 12 hours after the last drink.
 As the stimulating chemicals in the brain overpower the diminishing depressive effects of alcohol, symptoms begin to surface.
 These symptoms can include:

 - Changes in Mood – depression, anxiety, and mood swings